datafusion-contrib/datafusion-dft/README.md

 #### FlightSQL

 Both of the commands above support the `--flightsql` parameter to run the SQL with your configured FlightSQL client.
+You can also configure the host used for creating FlightSQL client per command with `--flightsql-host` - for example `--flightsql-host "http://127.0.0.1:50052"`.

 #### DDL